JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 end 500 500
 ```

-Or load an image as an array and place it on a drawing.
+Or you can load an image as an array and place it on a drawing.

 ```julia
 using Luxor, Colors, FileIO